Christine Valters Paintner's Blog, page 30

 I am delighted to share I have a third poetry collection being published on May 9th from Paraclete Press titled Love Holds You: Poems and Devotions for Times of Uncertainty

-Read this poem slowly and then watch the poem video and see if the images illuminate the poem more for you in being able to see the building itself.
-If the images distract, close your eyes and listen to me reciting the poem to you.
+Read the poem slowly and see what is sparked.
+Then watch the poem video and see if the images add any new layers to your reflection or close your eyes and just listen to me reciting it to you.

 *